Cancer breakthrough as doctors celebrate new ‘wonder drug’

 Figures from Cancer Research UK suggest there are about 2,700 new cases of mesothelioma each year in the UK.

-And every year there are almost 2,400 deaths – just 2% of people are expected to survive for 10 years beyond their diagnosis.
+And every year there are almost 2,400 deaths – just two per cent of people are expected to survive for 10 years beyond their diagnosis.

 The new study, led by Professor Peter Szlosarek at Queen Mary, saw all patients receive chemotherapy every three weeks for up to six cycles.